571201825/EasyEscel-list/README.md

 # EasyEscel-list
 Based on the secondary development of easyexcel, a new getList method is added, which can directly return all the data in excel, and the method has a locking mechanism, so there will be no missed insertion, and it occupies very little memory
+Using this jar package requires the ListenerList class to be inherited Override the invoke, getlist methods, where you can add excel imported objects using lists.add().
+The object that inherits the ListenerList class can then be called in another layer to get all the data in the excel table through the getlist method.
+The rest of the operation is the same as easyexcel.